jupyter/docker-stacks/docs/using/recipes.md

 ## Run Server inside an already secured environment (i.e., with no token)

 The default security is very good.
-There are use cases, encouraged by containers, where the jupyter container and the system it runs within lie inside the security boundary.
+There are use cases, encouraged by containers, where the Jupyter container and the system it runs within lie inside the security boundary.
 It is convenient to launch the server without a password or token in these use cases.
 In this case, you should use the `start-notebook.py` script to launch the server with no token: